Third Way (United States): History

+In March 2024, NBC News reported that Third Way was serving as the "hub" for an "anti-third party coalition" targeting No Labels and other independent candidates, including Kennedy.
+Alex Seitz-Wald, a senior NBC News political reporter, wrote an in-depth article on the secret recruiting tactics utilized by Third Way to build an anti-No Labels coalition.
+This included "working the Democratic side of the aisle after securing the blessing of party leaders in the White House, on Capitol Hill and in the Democratic National Committee", with the goal of making it "impossible" for No Labels to deliver on the bipartisan ticket it promised for its 2024 presidential bid.
+In November 2024, The Washington Post reported details on the tactics used to keep No Labels off the ballot, as revealed in emails between anti-No Labels coalition operatives and obtained during a courtroom battle on the matter.
+Tactics included mounting "a pressure campaign" to deter candidates from joining the No Labels ticket; committing a trademark violation by setting up a fake website to deceive voters about No Labels positions; seeking out first hand sources within No Labels to leak private information to reporters; and successfully "hijacking their ballot line" with extremist candidates to "muddy the No Labels brand".

+In August 2026, Third Way launched a $15 million dollar effort to defeat candidates aligned with the Democratic Socialists of America, following a slew of electoral victories in Democratic primaries.

 Policy areas

 Third Way's work covers seven policy areas: climate and energy, economy, education, healthcare, national security, politics, and social policy.
-In the climate policy area, Third Way advocates for nuclear power and other clean energy alternatives.
+In the climate policy area, Third Way advocates for nuclear power and other sustainable energy alternatives.
 In the economic policy, Third Way advocates for infrastructure development and tax reform.
-In education, Third Way focuses on addressing what they see as issues in both K-12 and higher education.
+In education, Third Way focuses on addressing what they see as issues in both K–12 and higher education.
 Protecting and improving the Affordable Care Act is Third Way's aim regarding healthcare.
 Third Way also seeks to develop electoral strategies for the broader left and advocates for socially liberal policies such as abortion rights, same-sex marriage, and the legalization of marijuana.